Contact

 Announcements

-I am accepting graduate students interested in studying social health of people living with dementia at home or using critical theory to explore structural determinants of health for marginalized populations.
+I am accepting PHD students interested in doing ethnographic or participatory action-based work on the social health of people living with dementia at home or using critical theory to explore care infrastructure for marginalized populations.

 Courses